gnmearacaun/zephyr-clear.nvim/README.md

-# zephyr-nvim
+# zephyr-clear
 A transparent neovim colorscheme written in lua and syntax based on [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter).
-My goal in forking the original `zephyr` project was to improve it for transparent backgrounds and markdown.
+My goal in forking [`zephyr`](https://github.com/glepnir/zephyr-nvim) project was to optimize it for transparent backgrounds for use with [LunarVim](ChristianChiarulli/lunarvim) (but it will work with any neovim configuration).

 ### Install